-Arts and crafts have been part of the Niuean lifestyle for centuries, traditionally to make practical items, but nowadays, visitors to the island find the handicrafts as beautiful souvenirs to take home.
+Arts and crafts have been part of the Niuean lifestyle for centuries, traditionally to make practical items, but nowadays, many Niuean handicrafts act as beautiful souvenirs to take home.

 Another common handicraft in Niue is kahoa hihi, a necklace made out of yellow snail (hihi) shells found in the island’s forests.
 Women go out into the forests to collect these tiny yellow shells to make attractive necklaces and garlands out of them.

 Vaka are traditional outrigger canoes, still used to this day by local fishermen.
 Making them requires incredible carving skills.
 While carving by men has been passed on from generation to generation, young boys are now introduced to carving through the local school curriculum.
-You will see vaka down many of the sea tracks in Niue.
-Vaka tours are also available with Taue Vaka Tours, which you can learn more about in the 5 Best SUP, Vaka & Kayak Tours in Niue.
+You will see vaka down many of the sea tracks in Niue (just note that it is disrespectful to touch them – see more rules of etiquette in Niuean Etiquette: Niue Customs & Traditions).

 Niuean Food and Drink

-Feasts and traditional food is important to the locals, especially for special events such as a haircutting ceremony or a village show day!
+Feasts and traditional food are important to the locals, especially for special events such as a haircutting ceremony or a village show day!
 As a Polynesian culture, one of the food staples is food prepared in an underground oven, called an umu.
 Locals are also fans of spitroasts, with the best coming complete with a suckling pig.
-Umu nights can be experienced on Thursdays at the Scenic Matavai Resort and the Hio Cafe & Bar.
-Bookings are essential.
+See where to experience an umu night in The Ultimate Guide to the Niue Nightlife.

 Traditional Meals and Food Items